-Philippa has been with odonnells since 1998, progressing from trainee solicitor to Associate, and now partner.
+Philippa has been with odonnells since 1998, progressing from trainee solicitor to Associate, and now Managing Director.

 Over the years, she has handled a varied civil and private client case load and since returning to work after maternity leave in 2009, has concentrated on mental health and mental capacity work.
 In particular, Court of Protection welfare cases now form the majority of her caseload, acting on behalf of individuals in the Court of Protection in relation matters which involve mental incapacity, receiving instructions from the Official Solicitor and family members.
 She has also dealt with community care issues, including judicial review of decisions by the local authority.